Jordan-Liao/LEDS2M/README.md

 # LEDS2M
-Code for LEDS2M: Latent Diffusion Model with Ensemble Frequency Domain Feature Refinement for Synthetic-to-Measured SAR Image Translation
+Code for LEDS2M: Latent Diffusion Model with Ensemble Frequency Domain Feature Refinement for Synthetic-to-Measured SAR Image Translation.

 Our code is coming soon!